RobertEBuchanan/Alaska-Voter/README.md

 # Alaska-Voter
-The purpose of this project is to make working with voter data easer and more efficient.
-Manually loading and cleaning the voter data is a pain.
+The primary purpose of this project is to make working with voter data easer and more efficient.
+Manually loading and cleaning voter data is a pain.
+I have time at the moment to build automation.

+The secondary purpose is self improvement and practice.
+* Learning new MS SQL and TSQL features
+* More practice using SSDT database project for database development.
+(I normally SSMS)

+# Technical

+## Data
+The backend is MS SQL 2017+.

+For development, I am currently using the latest CTP of 2019.
+* I want a chance to play with new features.
+* By the time this project is finished, SQL 2019 shoudl be close to release.

+I am building the database with a database project in SSDT.
+* Lower friction deployments.
+(Perhaps CI?)
+* Project helps to organise SLQ code.

-# Technical Plans
+# Plans
 - Database
   - SSDT
   - SQL 2017+